Rutgers New Jersey Agricultural Experiment Station | Rutgers Home | Search Rutgers

-The Financial Aspects of Health and Long-Term Care Insurance in Later Life
+The Financial Aspects of Long-Term Care Insurance

-With longer average life expectancies, the cost of long-term care is another major financial risk.
+With longer average life expectancies, the cost of long-term care is a major financial risk.
 The term “long-term care” refers to a wide range of services including assistance at home with daily activities to care in a nursing home.
 The risk of long-term care can be dealt with in three ways: retain it (self-insuring if you have a high net worth), avoid it (trying to stay healthy but, unfortunately, there are no guarantees), or transfer it (i.e., paying an insurance company to handle the risk).
 The best time to buy a policy is generally age 55 to 60.
 If you wait too long, premiums increase significantly and/or you could become uninsurable through some type of medical diagnosis.
 Premiums are lower in your 40s or early 50s but you could be paying them for a long time before coverage is needed.

-2. The time between the receipt of care services and the start of benefits from a long-term care policy is called
+1. The time between the receipt of care services and the start of benefits from a long-term care policy is called

 1. The elimination period